 Develop your knowledge and skills for your role in cancer care.
 If you are a professional employed in a Band 4 support role or equivalent, this programme is for you.

-This subject will be supported with pre-reading which you will be sent when your place is confirmed, a 1 hour virtual webinar on the dates below and a ½ day (4 hour) virtual classroom workshop.
+This subject will be supported with pre-reading workbook which you will be sent when your place is confirmed/reminders issued; followed by a ½ day (4 hour) virtual classroom workshop.
+This may run on Zoom pending providers support and by signing up you should be aware of this medium of delivery and consent to use this.

 This 2.5 hour virtual session is an opportunity to learn more about Macmillan’s HOPE programme that runs under licence from H4C (hope in the community).